Skip to main content

 Limit Your Intake of Saturated Fat

-Saturated fats are predominantly found in animal-based foods such as meats and whole-fat dairy products, as well as some tropical fats like coconut oil.
+Saturated fats are predominantly found in animal-based foods such as meats, whole-fat dairy products, butter, tallow, coconut oil and foods made with these ingredients — such as baked goods or fries.
 Higher intakes of saturated fat have been found to elevate LDL cholesterol.
-Studies have also shown that replacing sources of saturated fat with unsaturated fats can help decrease your total and LDL cholesterol levels.
+Studies have shown that replacing sources of saturated fat with unsaturated fats can help decrease your total and LDL cholesterol levels.
 To help reduce your intake of saturated fat:

 • Cook with vegetable oils, such as olive, canola, sunflower and safflower.